langgenius/dify/README.md

 <p align="center">
    <a href="https://dify.ai/blog/dify-ai-unveils-ai-agent-creating-gpts-and-assistants-with-various-llms" target="_blank">
-   Dify.AI Unveils AI Agent: Creating GPTs and Assistants with Various LLMs
+   AiConec Studio.AI Unveils AI Agent: Creating GPTs and Assistants with Various LLMs
   </a>
 </p>

-**Dify** is an LLM application development platform that has helped built over **100,000** applications.
+**AiConec Studio** is an LLM application development platform that has helped built over **100,000** applications.
 It integrates BaaS and LLMOps, covering the essential tech stack for building generative AI-native applications, including a built-in RAG engine.
-Dify allows you to **deploy your own version of Assistants API and GPTs, based on any LLMs.**
+AiConec Studio allows you to **deploy your own version of Assistants API and GPTs, based on any LLMs.**

 ![](./images/demo.png)